jhonpedro/api-github-clone/README.md

 $ npm run start
 ```

+Now the api is running.
+But if you preffer you can run it in another way.

-To run the development server you'll run the script:
+To run the development server with hot reload you'll run the script:

 ```bash
 $ yarn dev